z4fang/ECE-143-Group-1/README.md

 In the past there were many analysis done based on the game statistics.
 In our project we want to analyze not just the game statistics but also some other factors like GDP, Club wages, player age etc.

-Third party modules used for data cleaning and data visualization
-- numpy
-- pandas
-- matplotlib
-- seaborn
-- plotly

 File Structure
 - Clean_Data